 The ADC-DN shall be open to all Nigerians in the Diaspora.

-Upon payment of membership and other statutory fees, any Nigerian in the Diaspora shall become a card carrying member of the Party and shall subject himself to the constitution of the Party.
+Upon payment of membership and other statutory fees, any Nigerian in the Diaspora shall become a card-carrying member of the Party and shall subject himself to the constitution of the Party.

 All ADC Diaspora Network shall promptly remit their annual dues to the Global Headquarters but shall not be subjected to duplicate or multiple levies.